odrling/peony-twitter/docs/usage/access.rst

 .. code-block:: python

     async def track():
-        ctx = client.stream.statuses.filter.post(track="uwu")
+        req = client.stream.statuses.filter.post(track="uwu")

-        # ctx is an asynchronous context
+        # req is an asynchronous context
-        async with ctx as stream:
+        async with req as stream:
             # stream is an asynchronous iterator
             async for tweet in stream:
                 # you can then access items as you would do with a